jpeasari/3_UTR/README.md

 # 3_UTR

-## Predicting 3 UTR end coordinates from the RNA seqencing data.
+## Predicting 3 UTR end coordinates from the single end RNA seqencing data.

 #### See conda_env.txt to install required tools